contao/docs/docs/manual/guides/local/_index.en.md

 The following descriptions only reflect possible alternatives of a local installation and therefore should only be treated as such.

-When you're done with your local conversions, you can then transfer them to a live server.
+When you are done with your local development, you can then transfer the installation to a live server.

 {{% children %}}